How do you even begin to describe a movie like Meet The Hollowheads?

 The plot follows a basic sitcom plot: The husband phones his wife to let her know that he’s unexpectedly bringing his new boss home for dinner and is angling for a promotion while their teenage son and daughter get ready to go out to a party that night, and the rest of the plot follows this familiar Father Knows Best plotline.

-But the entire movie is a dark subversion of the tropes and archetypes associated with straight-laced sitcoms: Despite their wholesome looks, the two teenage kids of the family (one played by Juliette Lewis, in her first role on-screen!) get blasted on various unknown drugs that either make them intoxicated or wildly amorous while at the party, and the boss is an unconscionable lech and rude heel.
+But the entire movie is a dark subversion of the tropes and archetypes associated with straight-laced sitcoms: Despite their wholesome looks, the two teenage kids of the family (one played by Juliette Lewis, in her first role on-screen!) get blasted on various unknown drugs that either make them intoxicated or wildly amorous, humiliating themselves while at the party, and the visiting boss is an unconscionable lech and rude heel that both the wife and daughter..
 Even the children are rotten: the family’s young son is easily goaded by his malicious friend into acts of mischief throughout, some with dire consequences.
-Oh, and they play some disgusting game called Splat Ball using the giant parasites they pluck off the back of the mangiest dog-rat hybrid I’ve ever seen.
+Oh, and they play some disgusting game called Splat Ball using the giant parasites they pluck off the back off his pet, the mangiest dog-rat hybrid I’ve ever seen.

 The slang used in the film is weird and unfamiliar: “smooth” is used instead of cool; insults include “pipesucker” and “halfpipe.”
 But besides these lingual oddities, even the people seem off in some undefinable way: the adults act as if weirdly traumatized from the unknown events that led everybody into this hellish windowless world they live in now, and their youngest son is a “tube baby” but they don’t explain what that might mean.
 Whatever it is, the Boss makes a passing demeaning comments about how the other kids probably pick on him for that.